-Net assets without donor restrictions: Net assets that are currently available for operating purposes under the direction of the board of directors (the "Board") and are currently available to fund grants under any charitable purpose as advised by the donor out of their fund.
+Net assets without donor restrictions: Net assets that are currently available for operating purposes under the direction of the board of directors (the "Board") and are currently available to fund grants for any charitable purpose.
+In most cases, donors may recommend the Foundation make charitable grants from these assets.

-Net assets with donor restrictions: Net assets subject to charitable remainder trust agreements and charitable lead trust agreements and will be available to the Foundation in future periods.
+Net assets with donor restrictions: Net assets subject to charitable remainder trust agreements and charitable lead trust agreements and are expected to be available to the Foundation in future periods.